Choose Flint Cooper’s team of mesothelioma attorneys to listen to your unique story, and provide meaningful benefits for you and your family.

 What is Mesothelioma?

-As the Mayo Clinic explains, mesothelioma is a type of cancer that infects the mesothelium, the thin lining surrounding most of your internal organs.
+As the Mayo Clinic explains, mesothelioma is a type of cancer that affects the mesothelium, the thin lining surrounding most of your internal organs.
 Mesothelioma is a particularly deadly type of cancer that develops slowly, but once it does, it can have a devastating impact on your ability to function.
 Identifying and treating mesothelioma quickly and effectively is essential to increase a patient’s chances of surviving.

 Like with any cancer, the underlying cause of mesothelioma is the mutation of your DNA that causes a tumor to develop rather than normal, healthy cells.
 There are many possible causes of mesothelioma, but researchers are still working to discover the root cause.
 That said, doctors have identified risk factors that increase someone’s chance of developing mesothelioma.
 The number one risk factor is exposure to asbestos.